julieolin/week8/content/_index.md

 AirBnB is an online platform that provides private hosts accommodate guests with short-term lodging, primarily homestays for vacation rentals.
 AirBnB is founded by Brian Chesky and launched in August 2008.
 Since then AirBnB has experienced an exponential growth and accounts for upwards of 20% of the vacation rental industry as a whole.

 In New York City (NYC), more than 48.000 listings were available for rent in 2019.
 Listings ranging from a whole penthouse apartment with panorama view over Central Park to a shared bedroom in Brooklyn fullfill the need for any traveller.
-As a tourist,it may be overwhelming choosing a place to stay in NYC, as NYC is a very diverse city with 5 boroughs.
+As a tourist, it may be overwhelming choosing a place to stay in NYC, as NYC is a very diverse city with 5 boroughs.
 Also, each borough contains serveral districts, each with their own charm and caracteristics.
 Should it be the posh Manhattan, the hip Bronx or the cultural Brooklyn?

 To answer this, let us start out with some basic stats to outline some differences between the 5 boroughs.
 The listings are distributed as follow: